Childhood Cancer Predisposition Syndromes

 In an episode of Solving Kids’ Cancer “This Week in Pediatric Oncology (TWiPO)” podcast, co-host Dr. Tim Cripe of Nationwide Children’s Hospital interviewed Dr. Lisa Diller, MD, Vice-Chair, Department of Pediatric Oncology at Boston Children’s Hospital/Dana-Farber Cancer Institute.
 They discussed the research on newborn genomics screening to include predisposition syndromes.

 Dr. Diller plans to conduct a pilot study in several hospital settings, where they teach parents about hereditary retinoblastoma — cancer of the retina.
 Parents can opt-in to have their newborn tested for the RB1 variant, which can lead to this type of cancer.
-In addition to testing newborns for the RB1 variant, researchers could also test babies for numerous other genes of interest — to perform more robust genetic testing for pediatric cancer
+In addition to testing newborns for the RB1 variant, researchers could also test babies for numerous other genes of interest — to perform more robust genetic testing for pediatric cancer.

 The importance of expanding testing through studies like Dr. Diller proposed not only serves to inform patients but science as well.
 And though children who carry a variant of a gene mutation that causes cancer may present a low risk to the general population, in reality, the relative risk to the person who has it can be quite high — leading to a greater likelihood of mortality.